farmergreg/vim-lastplace/README.md

         let g:lastplace_ignore_buftype = "quickfix,nofile,help"

-Folds are automatically opened when jumping to the last edit position.
+Closed folds are automatically opened when jumping to the last edit position.
 If you do not like this behavior you can disable it by putting this in your vimrc:

         let g:lastplace_open_folds = 0